mxagar/machine_learning_coursera/03_NeuralNetworks/ML_NeuralNetworks.md

 Neural re-wiring experiments with mice have been conducted: visual input was redirected to the auditory cortex and the mice learned to see with that region of the brain.
 Therefore, the hypothesis that there is one learning algorithm that adapts to the similar hardware pieces has arisen.

-Ng provides examples related to how it is possible understand different sensory information with other senses: echolocation, haptic belts, etc.
+Andrew Ng provides examples related to how it is possible understand different sensory information with other senses: echolocation, haptic belts, etc.

 Neurons in the brain
 - They have nucleus, which processes the incoming data and sends the output signal.